allegroai/clearml-docs/docs/pipelines/pipelines.md

 when creating a pipeline step.

 ### Pipeline Step Caching
-The Pipeline controller also offers step caching, meaning, reusing outputs of previously executed pipeline steps.
+The Pipeline controller supports step caching, meaning, reusing outputs of previously executed pipeline steps.

 Cached pipeline steps are reused when they meet the following criteria:
-* The step code is the same (including environment setup, e.g. required packages, docker image, etc.)
+* The step code is the same, including environment setup (components in the task's [Execution](../webapp/webapp_exp_track_visual.md) section, like required packages and docker image)
-* The step input values are unchanged
+* The step input arguments are unchanged

 By default, pipeline steps are not cached.
 Enable caching when creating a pipeline step.